Frequently Asked Questions For Team Competitions (Strictly & Challenge)

 - Can we change the song we used in Preliminary Round to a different song for Nationals or Regionals’?
 Yes

-- Now that we have qualified at the National/Regional Final, can we subtract team members?
+- Now that we have qualified for the National Final, can we subtract team members?
 Yes, remember your team must be a minimum of 8 (Challenge & Strictly) members or 6 (all boys teams).
 TIP For teams that have eight (six all boys) members please use a reserve.
 If a team member gets sick on the day and you enter with seven (five all boys), you will be allowed to perform but, will start with a handicap which will be decided by the head judge.

 - What is your best piece of advice?
-Use the video camera to perfect your routine by reviewing each training session.
+Read the Rules… Use the video camera to perfect your routine by reviewing each training session.
 Through filming, let the students assess themselves (judge, using the marking schedule).
 Practice live performances often.
 Use the teaching video tips from your JUMP JAM kit, to ensure the moves are technicality correct

 Brett’s Tips on How to Score Maximum Points For Teams